plone/ansible-playbook/docs/proxy_cache.rst

 .. note ::

     If you decide not to use a proxy cache, you will need to make sure that the ``proxycache_port`` setting points to your load balancer front end.
-If you are not using a load balancer, you must make sure that ``proxycache_port`` points to main ZEO client.
+If you are not using a load balancer, you must make sure that ``proxycache_port`` points to the main ZEO client.

 proxycache_port